ynput/OpenPype/website/docs/admin_settings_system.md

 **`Intent`** - Special ftrack attribute that mark the intention of individual publishes.
 This setting will be reflected in publisher as well as ftrack custom attributes

 **`Custom Attributes`** - Write and Read permissions for all OpenPype required ftrack custom attributes.
-The values should be ftrack roles names.
+Each values needs to be name of an ftrack role.

 ### Sync Server